BananaAccounting/Germany/EÜRDossier/1_Accounting File EÜR and Anlagenspiegel/Readme.md

 # Roadmap Accounting files

-## Accounting files created

-#### EÜR_REFERENCE_VAT_DATEV_ELTER.ac2
+### EÜR_REFERENCE_VAT_DATEV_ELSTER.ac2
-...is s the complete implentation of an EÜR structured account plan.
+...is s the complete implentation of an EÜR structured accounting file.
 The account plan contains a vast collection of accounts for all types of SME businesses, integrating all kinds of cross-border transaction in and outside EU and should.
-Therefore, it should satisfiy the greatest majority of relevant users.
+Therefore, it should satisfy the greatest majority of relevant users.
 The collection is based on the 2014 Heiko selection of accounts.
 Number of Kategorien/Konten: 216/54

+Please use the **view “Nutzer”** in each file

+#### Konten/ Kategorien tables
-* I revised the account plan, added accounts for reasons of completeness and plausibilty and updated headers and groups to 2019 DATEV nomenclature.
+* Revised account plan, added accounts for reasons of completeness and plausibilty, updated descriptions
-* Revised groupings and headers so that they correspond to the DATEV Kontenplan and Steuerberater EÜR reports
+* Updated groupings and headers so that they correspond to the 2019 DATEV/ Steuerberater nomenclature
-* Standard DATEV Automatic accounts are marked in row “DATEV Autom.”
+* DATEV Automatic accounts are marked in row **“DATEV Autom.”**.
+They correspond to standard DATEV settings without Steuerberater customizations
-* Added the view “Nutzer” to do the customizations in the files.
-In Anlagenbuchhaltung I additionally renamed some of the rows to adapt them to Steuerberater/ DATEV terminology
-* Added a template “Formatierter Bericht nach Gruppen” for a DATEV/ Steuerberater compatible EÜR report printout
+* Related a standard Banana **VAT code** to corresponding accounts (see VAT table)

+    As the account plan is organized corresponding to the DATEV EÜR structure, the standard Banana print-out “**Formatierter Bericht nach Gruppen**” delivers a report that resembles the DATEV EÜR print-out scheme from a Steuerberater (see template “Kontennachweis für Einnahmeüberschußrechnung §4 Abs.
+3 EStG“)

+This file also contains information for ELSTER Kennzahlen/ SKR03 Zuordnung.
+You find these in the new rows "ELSTER UStVA 2019" and "ELSTER EÜR 2019".